hsjeevan/zippedcsvfilter/README.md

 Visit [zippedcsvfilter.hsjeevan.com](https://zippedcsvfilter.hsjeevan.com/)

-Note: This version currently supports only pipe delimited csv files.

 ## Instructions for Combining CSV Files into a Zip Archive

 1. **Gather CSV Files:** Collect all the CSV files that you intend to filter.